vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4k8s-sbdg.md

 ---
 data-featured: false
 date: '2022-08-15'
-description: How to set up a Tanzu GemFire instance on Kubernetes.
+description: How to set up a VMware GemFire instance on Kubernetes.
 lastmod: '2022-08-15'
-link-title: Getting Started with Tanzu GemFire for Kubernetes
+link-title: Getting Started with VMware GemFire for Kubernetes
 parent: Spring for Apache Geode
-title: Getting Started with Tanzu GemFire for Kubernetes
+title: Getting Started with VMware GemFire for Kubernetes
 type: data-guides
 weight: 3
 ---

-This guide walks you through creating and testing a Tanzu GemFire cluster on Kubernetes using a *Hello, World!* client application.
+This guide walks you through creating and testing a VMware GemFire cluster on Kubernetes using a *Hello, World!* client application.

 ## Before you start!
-This guide assumes that the [Tanzu GemFire Operator](https://docs.vmware.com/en/VMware-Tanzu-GemFire-for-Kubernetes/2.0/tgf-k8s/GUID-install.html) has been installed in your Kubernetes cluster.
+This guide assumes that the [VMware GemFire Operator](https://docs.vmware.com/en/VMware-Tanzu-GemFire-for-Kubernetes/2.0/tgf-k8s/GUID-install.html) has been installed in your Kubernetes cluster.

 In order to create a GemFire cluster, you will need a [Tanzu Net](https://network.pivotal.io/products/tanzu-gemfire-for-kubernetes/) account, in order to pull the image from the registry.

 You will also need permission to use `kubectl`.

-## Create A Tanzu GemFire Cluster
+## Create A VMware GemFire Cluster

-1. Verify that you are in the Kubernetes cluster you want to use for Tanzu GemFire
+1. Verify that you are in the Kubernetes cluster you want to use for VMware GemFire

     ```
     kubectl config current-context
     ```

-2. Create a namespace for the Tanzu GemFire cluster (We use the creative *namespace* name of `tanzu-gemfire` for this example)
+2. Create a namespace for the VMware GemFire cluster (We use the creative *namespace* name of `tanzu-gemfire` for this example)

     ```
     kubectl create namespace tanzu-gemfire
     ```

-3. Create an image pull secret that will be used to pull down the Tanzu GemFire images needed to create the cluster
+3. Create an image pull secret that will be used to pull down the VMware GemFire images needed to create the cluster

     ```
     $ kubectl create secret docker-registry image-pull-secret --namespace=tanzu-gemfire --docker-server=registry.tanzu.vmware.com --docker-username='TANZU NET USERNAME' --docker-password='TANZU NET PASSWD'